Progress screen removes guesswork

 Resources: App, recipe book, and customer service

-In addition to the included full-color manual and recipe book, Mealthy offers an app with meal plans and recipes, although the company makes several cooking appliances, so not all are created with the MultiPot in mind.
+In addition to the full-color manual and recipe book, Mealthy offers an app with meal plans and recipes.
+Although the company makes several cooking appliances, not all are created with the MultiPot in mind.
 We had to select “my appliances” and “Mealthy MultiPot” to get the recipes that would work with it.
-As a nice touch, though, the app doesn’t require you to sign up for an account (likely resulting in a flood of emails) in order to use it.
+As a nice touch, though, the app doesn’t require you to sign up for an account (likely resulting in a flood of emails) to use it.
 We appreciated this respect for our privacy and our inbox.

 Keep in mind, any recipe collection from a manufacturer can be a mixed bag in terms of deliciousness.
 We did not enjoy the booklet’s brownie recipe (dense, eggy, and bland), but that’s the recipe’s fault, not the pot.
-For every other dish we made, we followed the recipes in an electric pressure-cooking cookbook from a trusted, nationally acclaimed author.
-All dishes turned out fantastic.
+For other dishes, we followed the recipes in an electric pressure-cooking cookbook by a nationally acclaimed author.
+All the meals turned out fantastic.

 Mealthy prides itself on customer service, and we actually got a chance to test it.
 While taking the Mealthy on the road, we had a major mishap with the lid.
-(It was sitting on the induction range and someone turned the wrong burner on.
-Cue molten plastic.)
+It was sitting on the induction range, and someone turned on the wrong burner; cue molten plastic.
 We couldn’t find a way to order a new one online, so we emailed customer service.
-Within minutes, someone wrote back, allowing us to order a new lid for a $19, including shipping.
+Within minutes, someone wrote back, allowing us to purchase a new lid for $19, including shipping.
 It arrived within two business days.

 Accessories: Lots of extras

 The first time you cook with an electric pressure cooker, you’ll realize you need more than one rubber gasket.
-They’re just really good at soaking up savory flavors and smelling gross, which is decidedly not good when you want to cook dessert.
-Mealthy saves you the trouble of having to remember to order one and simply includes an extra gasket in the box.
-It’s even a different color—red—so you can easily tell it apart from the one you use for dinner.
+The gaskets are especially good at soaking up savory flavors and smelling gross, which is decidedly not good when you want to cook dessert.
+Mealthy saves you the trouble of remembering to order one and includes an extra gasket in the box.
+It’s even a different color—red—so you can tell it apart from the one you use for dinner.

-Mealthy saves you the trouble of having to remember to order an extra gasket and simply includes it in the box.
+Mealthy saves you the trouble of ordering an extra gasket and includes it in the box.

-Like every other multi-cooker brand, Mealthy includes a small plastic rice paddle and ladle, which we never used, a rice cup (again, didn’t use), a condensation catcher, and a wire trivet, which we loved.
+Like every other multi-cooker brand, Mealthy includes a small plastic rice paddle and soup ladle we never used, a rice cup (again, didn’t use), and a wire trivet, which we loved.
 Most other brands have trivets with short legs, so the item you’re cooking on it is barely raised above the bottom of the pot.
-The Mealthy’s trivet has 4-centimeter (about 1.5-inch legs).
+The Mealthy’s trivet has 4-centimeter (about 1.57-inch legs).
 One recipe we made required whole sausages, browned with the sauté function, to finish cooking on a rack above lentils.
 The longer legs of the trivet kept the sausages out of the soupy lentils.